 This chapter is most relevant to Section F8(ii) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "describe the carbon dioxide carriage in blood".
 The Haldane effect is not mentioned in the syllabus, but surely it must be implied, as one cannot have any discussion of CO2 transport without it.
 Though nobody has ever asked a CICM SAQ using the phrase "what is the Haldane effect?" it is clearly a fair question and people should expect to know this for this exam.
-Like most sane people, Haldane did not refer to this thing as "my Effect", though he could have clearly done so with minimal false modesty because it was in fact Haldane's own defibrinated blood which was used for the experiment.
+Like most sane people, Haldane did not refer to this thing as "my Effect", though he could have clearly done so with minimal false modesty because it was in fact Haldane's own defibrinated blood that was used for the experiment.

 - The Haldane effect is a physicochemical phenomenon which describes the increased capacity of blood to carry CO2 under conditions of decreased haemoglobin oxygen saturation

 - Both Haldane and Bohr effects are the same features of the same phenomenon

 - Haldane effect is what happens to pH and CO2 binding because of oxygen, and Bohr effect is what happens to oxygen binding because of CO2 and lower pH.

 - More CO2 binds to haemoglobin at lower oxygen saturation

 - This effect facilitates the removal of CO2 from the tissues